Cambodian genocide: Mao era

 In 1970, Lon Nol overthrew Sihanouk, who fled to Beijing, where Pol Pot was also visiting.
-On the advice of the CCP, the Khmer Rouge changed its position, and in order to support Sihanouk, it established the National United Front of Kampuchea.
+On the CCP's advice, the Khmer Rouge changed its position, and to support Sihanouk, it established the National United Front of Kampuchea.
 In 1970 alone, the Chinese reportedly gave the United Front 400 tons of military aid.
-In April 1974, Sihanouk and Khmer Rouge leaders Ieng Sary and Khieu Samphan met with Mao in Beijing; Mao supported many of the policies proposed by the Khmer Rouge, but he did not want the Khmer Rouge to marginalize Sihanouk after they won the civil war and established a new Cambodia.
+In April 1974, Sihanouk and Khmer Rouge leaders Ieng Sary and Khieu Samphan met with Mao in Beijing; Mao supported many of the policies the Khmer Rouge proposed but did not want it to marginalize Sihanouk after it won the civil war and established a new Cambodia.

-In June 1975, Pol Pot and other Khmer Rouge officials met with Mao Zedong in Beijing, where Mao lectured Pol Pot on his "Theory of Continuing Revolution under the Dictatorship of the Proletariat (无产阶级专政下继续革命理论)", recommending two articles which were written by Yao Wenyuan and sending Pol Pot over 30 books which were authored by Karl Marx, Friedrich Engels, Vladimir Lenin, and Joseph Stalin as gifts.
-During this meeting, Mao said to Pol Pot:
+In June 1975, Pol Pot and other Khmer Rouge officials met with Mao in Beijing, where Mao lectured Pol Pot on his "Theory of Continuing Revolution under the Dictatorship of the Proletariat (无产阶级专政下继续革命理论)", recommending two articles by Yao Wenyuan and sending Pol Pot over 30 books by Karl Marx, Friedrich Engels, Vladimir Lenin, and Joseph Stalin.
+During this meeting, Mao told Pol Pot:

 We agree with you!
 Much of your experience is better than ours.
 China is not qualified to criticize you.
 We committed errors of the political routes for ten times in fifty years—some are national, some are local…Thus I say China has no qualification to criticize you but to applaud you.
 You are basically correct…During the transition from the democratic revolution to adopting a socialist path, there exist two possibilities: one is socialism, the other is capitalism.
 Our situation now is like this.
 Fifty years from now, or one hundred years from now, the struggle between two lines will exist.
 Even ten thousand years from now, the struggle between two lines will still exist.
 When Communism is realized, the struggle between two lines will still be there.
 Otherwise, you are not a Marxist.
 This is unity existing among opposites.
 If one mentions only one side of the two, this is metaphysics.
 I believe in what Marx and Lenin have said, that the path [of advance] would be tortuous ...
 Our state now is, as Lenin said, a capitalist state without capitalists.
 This state protects capitalist rights, and the wages are not equal.
 Under the slogan of equality, a system of inequality has been introduced.
 There will exist a struggle between two lines, the struggle between the advanced and the backward, even when Communism is realized.
 Today we cannot explain it completely.